AlexNduta/alx-low_level_programming/README.md

-This is an introduction to the C programming language
+This is an introduction to the C programming languag this is more on the variables and if statements